tfbf/Bible-Malayalam-Sathyavedapusthakam-1910/README.rst

 Sathyavedapusthakam
 ===================

-This reposirory contains source of The Holy Bible translation into Malayalam language known as `Sathyavedapusthakam published by The British and Foreign Bible Society in 1910
+This repository contains source of The Holy Bible translation into Malayalam language known as `Sathyavedapusthakam published by The British and Foreign Bible Society in 1910
 <https://archive.org/details/Sathyavedapusthakam_1910>`_.
 The source